-Music companies, related music organisations, artists, entrepreneurs, songwriters, musicians and producers can all use the rights granted to them in copyright law to generate income from their music.
-They all manage, exploit, administer and license their copyrights and this produces income.
+Music companies, related music organizations, artists, entrepreneurs, songwriters, musicians, and producers can all use the rights granted to them in copyright law to generate income from their music.
+They all manage, exploit, administer, and license their copyrights and this produces income.

 There are 5 types of (common) copyright owners in the music industry.